Pre-aortic nodes are part of the abdominopelvic lymph nodes. They include 3 main groups:

 Small bowel atresia corresponds to malformations where there is a narrowing or absence of a portion of the small bowel, which includes:

 The small bowel faeces sign can be observed on abdominal CT scans.
-The sign has been described as a finding indicative of small bowel obstruction or another severe small bowel abnormality (e.g. metabolic or infectious disease).
-While the reported prevalence of the sign in small bowel obstruction...
+The sign has been described as a finding specific for small bowel obstruction or another severe small bowel abnormality (e.g. metabolic or infectious disease).
+While the reported prevalence of the sign in small bowel obstruction ...

 Regular, smooth generalised thickening